xabb/anab/INSTALL.md

 ===== PREREQUISITES =====

 * A LAMP server
-  with a php with
-  php-mbstring and php-xml
+  php requires php-mbstring and php-xml

-* ffmpeg, ffprobe, mimetype from libfile-mimeinfo-perl
+* ffmpeg, ffprobe, mimetype ( from libfile-mimeinfo-perl on ubuntu )

 * zip

+* optionally, if you want to use AI, you need OpenAI whisper,
+( you have the ability to enable/disable the use of AI for every user )

 ===== INSTALL =====